JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 We can also do operations on variables such as addition or division.
-Let's see how old `jl name` is, in months, by multiplying `age` by 12:
+Let's see how old Julia is, in months, by multiplying `age` by 12:

 ```jl
 s = "12 * age"